reema0814/mslearn-fabric/Instructions/Labs/Create-workspace.md

 #### Task 1.3: Create a workspace

 Here, you create a Fabric workspace.
-The workspace contains all the items needed for this lakehouse tutorial, which includes lakehouse, dataflows, Data Factory pipelines, the notebooks, Power BI datasets, and reports.
+The workspace contains all the items needed for this lakehouse tutorial, which includes lakehouse, dataflows, Data Factory pipelines, notebooks, Power BI datasets, and reports.

 1. Now, select **Workspaces** and click on **+ New workspace**: